tskit-dev/tsbrowse/README.md

 [KwARG](https://github.com/a-ignatieva/kwarg),
 [Threads](https://pypi.org/project/threads-arg/), etc.

+## Quickstart

+First install `tsbrowse` from PyPI:

+`python -m pip install tsbrowse`

-To view a tskit tree sequence or tszip file first pre-process it:
+A tskit tree sequence must first be preprocessed to a `.tsbrowse` file:

 `python -m tsbrowse preprocess /path/to/trees-file`

-This will write a `.tsbrowse` file
+This will write a `.tsbrowse` file that can then be viewed using the web app:

-To launch the app use:

 `python -m tsbrowse serve /path/to/tsbrowse-file`

+This command will launch a web server that can be accessed at `http://localhost:8080` in a web browser.

 To display the genes track use: